University of Alberta Press: Literary Nonfiction

 In addition to scholarship, UAlberta Press publishes works of poetry and creative nonfiction.
 It has played a significant role in the development of many Canadian writers, especially those from Alberta and other parts of Western Canada.

 Many of the most noteworthy literary contributions by UAlberta Press fall into one of their literary series.
 Under the CuRRents series, for instance, it published Intersecting Sects: A Poet Looks at Science (2011) by Edmonton’s first poet laureate Alice Major, as well as The Hornbooks of Rita K (2001), which at the time was the first poetry collection by Robert Kroetsch in eleven years.
 Major’s book went on to receive the Wilfrid Eggleston Award for non-fiction while Kroetsch’s collection was shortlisted for the Governor General's Award.

 Kroetsch’s contributions to Western Canadian literature inspired UAlberta Press to establish the Robert Kroetsch Series, which is dedicated to the publication of Canadian creative writing, short stories, and poetry.
-Within this series, UAlberta Press has published several notable works, such as The Bad Wife by Micheline Maylor (2021, Winner of the Robert Kroetsch Award for Poetry), I Am Still Your Negro: An Homage to James Baldwin by Valerie Mason-John (2020, Winner of the AUPresses Book, Jacket, & Journal Show Poetry and Literature Award), Annie Muktuk and Other Stories by Norma Dunning (2017, winner of the Danuta Gleed Literary Award), and 100 Days by Juliane Okot Bitek (2016, winner of the AAUP Book, Jacket & Journal Show Awards for Poetry & Literature and Jackets & Covers, the Glenna Luschei Prize for African Poetry, and the INDIEFAB Book of the Year Award for Poetry).
+Within this series, UAlberta Press has published several notable works, such as The Bad Wife by Micheline Maylor (2021, Winner of the Robert Kroetsch Award for Poetry), I Am Still Your Negro: An Homage to James Baldwin by Valerie Mason-John (2020, Winner of the AUPresses Book, Jacket, & Journal Show Poetry and Literature Award), Annie Muktuk and Other Stories by Norma Dunning (2017, winner of the Danuta Gleed Literary Award), and 100 Days by Otoniya J. Okot Bitek (2016, winner of the AAUP Book, Jacket & Journal Show Awards for Poetry & Literature and Jackets & Covers, the Glenna Luschei Prize for African Poetry, and the INDIEFAB Book of the Year Award for Poetry).